Perineural Injection Treatment

 What is injected?

-Usually a neutralized 5% dextrose solution is injected just under the skin (subcutaneous) near the affected nerves.
+Usually, a buffered 5% dextrose solution is injected just under the skin (subcutaneous) near the affected nerves.
 When nerves are irritated they often cause pain, especially when bunches of nerves go through connective tissue windows over bony edges or through boney holes.
 Other substances that have been tried include glycerin or mannitol.

 What condition does this treat?